Navigating the Developers Page

 The Developers page in Loop offers a place for you and your developers to easily manage your existing API Keys and Webhooks or add new ones.

-Only merchants on the Loop Plus plan will have access to the Developers page.
-If you are a merchant on a Loop Basic or Loop Pro plan and would like to use the API or Webhooks tools available through Loop, email us at email@example.com for more information on upgrading.
+Only merchants on the Loop Plus plan or merchants with the Integrations add-on will have access to the Developers page.
+If you are a merchant on a Loop Basic or Loop Pro plan and would like to use the API or Webhooks tools available through Loop, email us at firstname.lastname@example.org for more information on upgrading.

 Webhooks are HTTP callbacks processed and sent by Loop to a pre-defined URL.
 They allow your application to receive information from Loop without having to reach out to Loop via an API call.
 Each webhook has a Response, which defines the information payload, and an event which determines the event that will trigger the request to be sent from Loop.